MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-ad-hoc.md

 **Persona**: Compliance administrators

 The cloud app catalog rates risk for your cloud apps based on regulatory certification, industry standards, and best practices.
-We recommend reviewing the score for each of the apps in your environment to make sure it’s aligned with your company regulations.
+We recommend reviewing the score for each of the apps in your environment to make sure it aligns with your company regulations.

 After checking an app's risk score, you might want to submit a request to change the score, or customize the risk score in **Cloud Discovery > Score metrics**.